VedantMS/Paperback/README.md

 4. View saved papers in the table
 5. Select papers using checkboxes
 6. Generate bibliography in the desired format
+7. Bibliography can be converted into LaTeX `\bibitem`
-7. Copy or export the bibliography as needed
+8. Copy or export the bibliography as needed

 ---